saraCharlese/saraCharlese/README.md

 ## About Me 🧐
   - Recent Computer Science Graduate from MSU Denver
-  - Currently working as a Computer Support Specialist
+  - Currently working as a Technology Support Specialist

 ## What I'm currently learning 🤓
   - UX Design